 Falsifying Wars is something that is not new.
-This has taken place by several countries besides the United States.
+This has taken place by several countries including the United States.
 The tragedy is that we forget about these wars.
 Below are two clips of (late) Senator Edward Kennedy who was brave enough to point out this century's false narratives that led the U.S. into the Iraq War and last century's Vietnam War :

 If one does a rough math using 80 as benchmark figure, this comes to over 1,800 U.S./NATO soldiers to one al-qaeda fighter.
 All this defies logic, which simply makes no sense.
 End result was a proxy war with Pakistan, which resulted in enormous casualties on both sides of the border.
 Casualty figures are provided on this webpage.

 The above figures and discussion's speak for themselves as to the magnitude of investment and interest of the American government.
 The question is why?
 Why Afghanistan?